souzapd/souzapd/README.md

-Analytics specialist with seven years of experience building tools for operations across Energy, Education, and Consumer Packaged Goods (CPG) industries.
+Analytics specialist with seven years of experience designing analytics systems for business operations across Energy, Education, and Consumer Packaged Goods (CPG) industries.
 I specialise in applied statistics, analytics engineering, and operations management.

 At Pearson, I lead data governance for international markets, building pipelines and dashboards that enable product teams to monitor core product attributes before and after release.